Cappadocia Travel Guide

 Do hot-air balloons fly every day?add

-No. Flights are at sunrise only and weather-dependent; Turkish civil aviation grounds all balloons on windy or foggy mornings.
+No. Tourist flights are usually scheduled around sunrise and remain weather-dependent; Turkish civil aviation grounds all balloons on windy or foggy mornings.
 Book your first morning so you keep backup days, and check the same-day balloon status page.

 Which airport is best for Cappadocia?add